software-development-project-1/software-development-project-1.github.io/index.md

 >
 > - At least 16 of the first two week's exercises have to be completed
 > - Written peer review for each team member
-> - Passing grade from the peer reviews
+> - Passing personal grade
 > - Written final report